-I wouldn’t have guessed this one in a million years, hadn’t it been the last labor on the list.
+I wouldn’t have guessed this one in a million years, hadn’t it been the last labour on the list.
 But once I solved all of the others, it came down to the simple process of elimination.

-The last of the twelve constellations is Capricornus, the goat, and the last of the labors is the Ceryneian hind.
+The last of the twelve constellations is Capricornus, the goat, and the last of the labours is the Ceryneian hind.
 Hercules had recognized this swift animal by the glint on his antlers.
 And once I opened the sky map, it wasn’t too hard to understand why.

 Now, the Wikipedia article on the Ceryneian hind has a very interesting remark.
 A doe with antlers never existed in Greece.
 The only similar animal that could do this is the reindeer.
-Therefore, some authors like Robert Graves believe that the root of this myth lies in Hyberborea.
+Therefore, some authors like Robert Graves believe that the root of this myth lies in Hyperborea.

 The 12 labors of Hercules – in their right order